vluis26/ChapelEats/README.md

 The user is able to view all of the meals that they saved after the meal was generated
 <img width="688" alt="Screenshot 2024-06-16 at 3 21 17 AM" src="https://github.com/vluis26/ChapelEats/assets/111467809/0858b843-f039-4d21-bd47-0097c2eb8950">

+Deployed Frontend with Netlify and Backend with Railway